 Dr. Choi is a National Registry Certified Medical Examiner.

 Our office is is the best place to get your DOT physical because:

 - Our exam fee is affordable $90 for the exam and $10 for a laminated certification card, which is relatively the best price comparing $125 to $250 in other offices in this region.

 - You can in and out of our clinic in less than 30 minutes by our well trained staff, comparing it with 3-5 hours in the waiting room of Concentra or other Walk-in clinics nearby.

 - Our Oxon Hill clinic located near Highway I-495 beltway, close to MGM National Harbor and our Gaithersburg office is near I-270 close to Costco.

 Drivers, remember that your health on the day of the exam determines your eligibility to receive your certificate.
 Therefore, it will be a good idea to refrain from smoking or taking caffeine as these activities may increase your blood pressure.
 In addition, if you are on medication for blood pressure, take them in a timely manner prior to your exam.

-As long as you are in control of your blood pressure under 140/90, taking medicine for high blood pressure is not a problem to be certified.
+As long as you are in control of your blood pressure under 140/90, taking medicine for high blood pressure is not a problem to be certified upto one year.

 During the exam you will be given a plastic cup and asked to provide us a urine sample.
 Please be ready to go restroom.
+Don't empty your bladder before coming to our office.
 This sample will only be used to test for glucose, protein, blood, and specific gravity for any signs of disease.
 This is not a Drug test.

 Information for Drivers